Harry Ramsden is the most famous name in fish and chips across the world. There are over 30 restaurants in Britain.

 The success of the venture was based on a great location and Ramsden’s hard work, perfectionist commitment to quality and his flair for marketing and showmanship.

 Like Ramsden, Stokes believed that quality pays, and he maintained a high attention to detail.
 He installed Bohemian cut-glass chandeliers, stained glass windows and replaced the linoleum floor with wall to wall carpeting.
-There were fresh flowers and linen tablecloths.
+He introduced fresh flowers and linen tablecloths.
 Batter was mixed by hand for 30 minutes.

 The Sunday Times reported in 1965 that were queues to get into the restaurant every day.
 Deliveries of fish arrived daily; 85 percent haddock, ten percent halibut and five percent plaice.
 The restaurant employed 100 people.
 By this time the restaurant had a listing in the Good Food Guide.